uwe-app/website/site/docs/reference/helpers/include.md

 {{import "header"}}

 The `include` helper can be used to include files into your pages; normally it is used for examples.
 Include paths are resolved relative to the page calling the `include` helper.

-Include files must exist within the project folder which contains the [[docs/getting-started/site-settings]] (`site.toml`).
+Include files must exist within the `site` source folder.

 {{#> note label="info"}}
 Use the *includes* folder [[docs/getting-started/conventions]] to automatically ignore included files.